taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export default store;
 ~~~~~~~~

-- now you can combine both reducers
+Next you can combine both reducers in the file that is used by the Redux store to import the `rootReducer`.

 {title="src/reducers/index.js",lang="javascript"}
 ~~~~~~~~